 I got to touch an anemone which was really cool.

 The seahorse exhibit was more or a work of art than a tank.

-Yet no matter what we saw we always came back to see the beautiful whale sharks and manta ray.
+Yet no matter what we saw, we always came back to see the beautiful whale sharks and manta rays.